-The New Forest national park is home to ponies, deer, lizards, birds and many more different kinds of animals.
-Everyone who visits the national park has a duty to ensure the safety of all of the wildlife, from the big highland cattle that roam the heathland to the birds nesting in the woodlands.
+The New Forest is home to ponies, deer, reptiles, birds and many more different kinds of animals.
+Everyone who visits the National Park has a duty to ensure the safety of all of the wildlife, from the big highland cattle that roam the heathland to the birds nesting in the woodlands.

 If you have a road traffic collision with a New Forest animal it is an offence not to report it.
 Keep the animal emergency hotlines card on you at all times throughout your visit as this will provide you with all the contacts you may need, if you are to have a collision with an animal.